 I hold a BSc (Hons) Psychology (First Class) award by Kingston University, an MSc in Social Psychology (Merit) and a PhD in Psychology, both awarded by University of Surrey.
 I am currently training to be a counsellor with PCI College, Belfast.

-I am a Fellow of the HEA and am a graduate member of the British Psychological Society.
+I am a Fellow of the HEA and a graduate member of the British Psychological Society.
 I am active in the Society being a member of the Social Psychology Section, the Psychology of Women and Equalities Section, and the Psychology of Sexualities Section.
-You can view my other web presence here: